brentvollebregt/auto-py-to-exe/CONTRIBUTING.md

 5. Create the PR

 > If you are unable to submit a pull request, you can also submit the changes in a new issue.

+## Style Guide

+For Python, we use [Ruff](https://github.com/astral-sh/ruff) to format, lint and auto-sort imports.
+The easiest way to use Ruff is through the Visual Studio Code extension - formatting is run on save.
+You can also format using Ruff's CLI by first installing ruff using `pip install ruff` and then executing `ruff format .`.

+For JavaScript, CSS, HTML, Markdown, JSON and YAML, we use [Prettier](https://prettier.io/).
+The easiest way to use Prettier is through the Visual Studio Code extension - formatting is run on save.
+You can also format using Prettier's CLI by executing `npx prettier --write .`.

+Formatting is checked using GitHub Action workflows.